agnescameron/teaching-site/_posts/2020-02-03-the-vanilla-web.md

 Criteria:
 * once a card has been dealt, it can't be dealt again (unless it gets shuffled into the pack)
 * '2 different approaches' means significantly different approaches to the task, not just the same functions dealing 2 decks of cards.

 Once you've got the basics down, try something a bit more exciting.
 Make it deal Texas hold'em!
 Add some graphics!
 Try a sorting algorithm!
+Can you make something really weird?
 How the cards are shuffled, dealt, and displayed, and what kind of cards they are is up to you!

 ### readings:
 {{page.readings}}